avarga/tkpath/doc/README.txt

                              tkpath README
                              _____________

-This package implements a canvas widget which supports all features of the original canvas but adds a number of additional features.
-There are a number of additional item types that are modelled after its SVG counterpart, see http://www.w3.org/TR/SVG11/.
+This package implements a canvas widget which supports all features of the original canvas but adds a number of additional things.
+There are a number of new item types that are modelled after its SVG counterpart, see http://www.w3.org/TR/SVG11/.
 In addition, all items are put in a tree structure with a persistent root item with id 0.
 All other items are descendants of this root item.
 The standard canvas items will always be a child of the root item.
 The tkpath items, described below, are by default a child of the root item, but can be configured to be a child of any group item using the -parent option.

  o Syntax: The canvas is created using: